Human Resource Management

-The master of science in human resource management (MSHRM) program touts a diverse student population due to the curriculum design, which equips business and non-business majors with a fundamental human resources skill set without the need for prerequisite or leveling courses.
+The master of science in human resource management (MSHRM) program offers flexibility in preparing students for successful careers in human resource management.
+The program touts a diverse student population due to the curriculum design, which equips business and non-business majors with a fundamental human resources skill set without the need for prerequisite or leveling courses.

 |Degree||Hours||Thesis Option||Minor Option|

 The MSHRM curriculum has been designed to adhere to educational guidelines established by the Society for Human Resource Management (SHRM), the premier professional association for the human resource field.

 The McCoy College of Business fosters an engaged learning community that prepares a diverse student population for successful business careers as responsible global citizens.
 The college complements these efforts with research that adds to knowledge, provides solutions to business challenges, and contributes to pedagogical advances.